 Dynamic Allocation: Dynamic Yield decides what percentage of your users will receive each variation.
 It leverages a Multi-Arm Bandit strategy, which means that variations that performed better in the past are allocated more traffic.
 The best variation is gradually served to more and more of your visitors as data is collected.
-Over time, the leading variation may be replaced if a different variation begins performing better.
 For more details, see Dynamic Allocation.

 Choosing a Traffic Allocation Mode

 A/B Test is better if you want to find one variation to use for the long run, or to test a hypothesis with the goal of learning information for future tests.
-A/B tests gathers as much data as it needs to declare a statistically significant winner, so you can make confident decisions.
+The result of A/B tests is a statistically significant winner, so you can make confident decisions.

-Dynamic Allocation is better if you want to optimize your conversions as fast as possible, and when variation lifespan is short.
-If you don't have time to collect data and wait for a winner, Dynamic Allocation will begin directing more traffic to better performing variations after only a few hours.
+Dynamic Allocation is better if you want to optimize your conversions as fast as possible, or when variation lifespan is short.
+If you don't have time to collect data and wait for a winner, Dynamic Allocation allows you to direct more traffic to better performing variations within hours.

-This mode is useful for items such as a hero banner that is updated weekly, or a "Black Friday" campaign.
+This mode is useful for items such as a hero banner that is updated weekly, or limited-time campaigns (e.g. "Black Friday" campaign).

 Using the Control Group